Guard-SK/R3NAUT/README.md

 | botinfo  | info about R3NAUT  |

 ### Admin/moderation commands
 So as we said, this is a moderation bot, and moderation bots are for moderation.
 So this bot has something called admin commands.
-Here is the list of the devices:
+Here is the list of the commands:

+#### 3ahelp

 | Name\|Aliases  | Command description |
 | ------------- | ------------- |